alpapana/lumisaver/README.md

 	python ./scripts/lumisaver_mme.py -a runs/run_315488.csv -b 0 -c runs/run360950.csv -d 1 -f 40 -g 750 -k 99.9
 	```

-* `lumisaver.py` is a simpler version of the script, allowing to test only on one monitor element, which is therefor required
+* `lumisaver.py` is a simpler version of the script, allowing to test only on one monitor element, which is therefore required

 	```
 	python ./scripts/lumisaver_mme.py -a runs/run_315488.csv -b 0 -c runs/run360950.csv -d 1 -e METSig -f 40 -g 750 -k 99.9